 The prices shown below are for the most basic offerings and are estimates.
 (Note: Both Uber and Lyft show service areas that exclude Tacoma, but Uber provides and estimated fare from the city.)

 (First-time rider with Lyft?
-Use this link to sign up and receive a $15 free ride credits.)
+Use this link to sign up and receive FREE ride credits.)

 Have you used a ride-share service to get to the port?
 Tell us about it in the comments below.